dev-techguy/MyCloud/README.md

 - Try starting the application.

-- I the above steps don't work restart your *PC*.
+- If the above steps don't work restart your *PC*.

 ## License
  This software licensed under the [EULA LICENSE](https://github.com/dev-techguy/Point-Of-Sale/blob/master/license.txt).